DennyScott/TheFarEast/README.md

 * Is seen as a warhero, doesn't want to be.
 * Older man lives in the home, went off to war for a number of years.
 * Family may have moved his things to the basement
+* Small Square Room
+* See the architecture of homes of the time